bhawnagupta1105/QUANTAMHUNTS/README.md

-One page website created using HTML,CSS,JAVASCRIPT and BOOTSTARP.
+One page website created using HTML,CSS,JAVASCRIPT and BOOTSTRAP.